What is Blue Tea & How to Make it Guide

 Indeed, people who consume more calories than their bodies need store the excess as body fat.
 The good news is that Butterfly Pea Flower Tea is practically calorie-free.
 And there’s more still to its potential.

-What are the Benefits of Blue Tea?
+Benefits of Blue Tea?

 What is Blue Tea good for otherwise?
 For starters, according to Ayurveda, it serves as a memory enhancer, anti-stressor, antidepressant and sedative agent.